optimizely/agent/docs/redis-streams.md

 - **Consumer groups** - Load distribution across multiple Agent instances
 - **Automatic recovery** - Unacknowledged messages are redelivered
 - **Batching** - Efficient processing of multiple messages

+### Prerequisites

+**Redis Version:** Redis **5.0 or higher** is required for Redis Streams support.

+- Redis Streams were introduced in Redis 5.0
+- Recommended: Redis 6.0+ for improved performance and stability
+- Verify your version: `redis-cli --version`

 ### When to Use Redis Streams